zihesong/7301Assignment/a1/ReadMe.md

 ### Setup:
 Run `source setup.sh`
-Steps and result for each part are shown in subfolder.
+Steps and results for each part are shown in subfolder respectively.